More than fifteen years ago, I lost a significant amount of weight.

 Because right now, there are others going through similar experiences.
 There are precious individuals of all ages and from all walks of life, who are suffering from the adverse effects of diet-wellness culture.
 And they are also developing irrational fears; causing significant distress and high-risk behaviors.

-This anxiety can become all-consuming and will drive children, teens, and adults to do irrational and dangerous things to their bodies; causing irreparable damage.
+This anxiety can become all-consuming and will drive children, teens, and adults to do drastic and dangerous things to their bodies; causing irreparable damage.

 If you are a parent restricting your child’s food or commenting about their size, please stop.